How a Marketplace Startup Rebuilt Customer Trust After a Security Incident

 The Trust Rebuilding Timeline

-Published blog post detailing what happened and what we were fixing.
-Shared our remediation checklist publicly.
+Published blog post detailing what happened and what the team was fixing.
+Shared the remediation checklist publicly.
 Started regular security updates.

 Implemented fixes and announced each one.
 Hired third-party security firm for audit.
 Started sharing audit findings (summary) with customers.